brimdata/zed/docs/formats/zng.md

 > This arrangement of message blocks separating types and values allows
 > for efficient scanning and parallelization.
 In general, values depend
-> on type definitions but as long as all of the types are known before
+> on type definitions but as long as all of the types are known when
 > values are used, decoding can be done in parallel.
 Likewise, since
 > each block is independently compressed, the blocks can be decompressed
 > in parallel.
 Moreover, efficient filtering can be carried out over